 - Some motels are OK (not big ones with security force and not dinky mom ‘n pops).
 Some boat ramps allow parking (but don’t hog the whole lot).
 City/County parks can be great!
 Be leery of parks that close at dark (if they can’t keep the loonies out, you don’t want to be there).

 - Gambling casinos are almost always OK.
-Tip: Don’t park in RV sites at casino until you first go inside and check on need for a “coupon” or similar that allows cheap or free use of the RV sites.
+Tip: Don’t park in RV sites at casinos until you first go inside and check on the need for a “coupon” or similar that allows cheap or free use of the RV sites.

 - Some tourist attractions (museums, etc.,) are OK but read the signs about day use only and such.